posgarou/chs-js-aws-iot-button/README.md

 This repository contains an example application designed for use with Amazon's [IoT Button](https://aws.amazon.com/iotbutton/).

+It also contains the presentation for which the application was written (inside `/presentation`).
+To see the presentation, cd into that directory and run `yarn install && yarn start`, then visit `http://localhost:8080`.

 ## Setup

 Before using this application, you need to take a few steps: